IBM/node-sdk-core/Authentication.md

 The default value is `300` seconds.
 This property can only be configured programmatically (not via environment variables).

 Usage Notes:
-1. At most one of `iamProfileCrn`, `iamProfileId` or `IamProfileName` may be specified.
+1. At most one of `iamProfileCrn`, `iamProfileId` or `iamProfileName` may be specified.
 The specified value must map to a trusted IAM profile that has been linked to the compute resource (virtual server instance).

 2. If more than one of `iamProfileCrn`, `iamProfileId` or `iamProfileName` are specified, then an error occurs.